ubc-library-rc/intro-static-webpages/create-github-repository.md

 4
 {: .label .label-step}
 Check the box to Initialize this repository with a README.
+{: .step}

-NOTE: Your README file is a plain text file (same as a .txt file) that typically contains descriptive information about your repository (Who made it?
+Your README file is a plain text file (same as a .txt file) that typically contains descriptive information about your repository (Who made it?
 What does it contain?
 What is it for?, etc.).
 You can also add a README file later if you like.
-{: .step}
+{: .note}

 5
 {: .label .label-step}